The 14 Biggest Lakes in North America

 The deepest point of Lake Nipigon is 540 feet.

 Lake Nipigon, one of North America’s largest lakes, has a total surface area of 1,872 square miles or 4,848 square kilometers and has its deepest point at 540 feet or 165 meters.
 Because much of the lake is untamed and underdeveloped, it contains one of its most exquisite cold-water fisheries.
-Superior Country’s crown jewel is Lake Nipigon, the largest lake fully inside the limits of the Canadian province of Ontario.
+Superior Country’s crown jewel is Lake Nipigon, the largest lake fully inside the border of the Canadian province of Ontario.
 Lake Nipigon is also part of the Great Lakes drainage basin.

 13. Nettilling Lake